nextime/WordPress_SexHackMe_Plugin/README.md

  It is also assumed you are using storefront as a theme in couple with WooCommerce, but should work with other themes too.

+ For more details please take a look to the [TODO LIST](https://git.nexlab.net/SexHackMe/sexhackme/blob/master/TODO.txt)